 7. Five members appointed by the Chief Financial Officer, as follows:

 a.
-An actuary who is employed full time by a property and casualty insurer which was responsible for at least 1 percent of the aggregate statewide direct written premium for homeowner’s insurance in the calendar year preceding the member’s appointment to the commission.
+An actuary who is employed full time by a property and casualty insurer that was responsible for at least 1 percent of the aggregate statewide direct written premium for homeowner’s insurance in the calendar year preceding the member’s appointment to the commission.

 b.
 An expert in insurance finance who is a full-time member of the faculty of the State University System and who has a background in actuarial science.